lvdongxu/lvdongxu_Hugo.github.io/content/publication/ICCAD23/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.

-publication: In *2023 60th ACM/IEEE Design Automation Conference (DAC)*
+publication: In *2023 42th IEEE/ACM International Conference on Computer-Aided Design (ICCAD)*
-publication_short: In *DAC'23*
+publication_short: In *ICCAD'23*

-abstract: Grid-based feature learning network plays a key role in recent point-cloud based 3D perception.
-However, high point sparsity and special operators lead to large memory footprint and long processing latency, posing great challenges to hardware acceleration.
-We propose FLNA, a novel feature learning accelerator with algorithm-architecture co-design.
-At algorithm level, the dataflow-decoupled graph is adopted to reduce 86% computation by exploiting inherent sparsity and concat redundancy.
-At hardware design level, we customize a pipelined architecture with block-wise processing, and introduce transposed SRAM strategy to save 82.1% access power.
-Implemented on a 40nm technology, FLNA achieves 13.4 − 43.3× speedup over RTX 2080Ti GPU.
-It rivals the state-of-the-art accelerator by 1.21× energy-efficiency improvement with 50.8% latency reduction.
+abstract: Point-cloud-based 3D perception has attracted great attention in various applications including robotics, autonomous driving and AR/VR.
+In particular, the 3D sparse convolution (SpConv) network has emerged as one of the most popular backbones due to its excellent performance.
+However, it poses severe challenges to real-time perception on general-purpose platforms, such as lengthy map search latency, high computation cost, and enormous memory footprint.
+In this paper, we propose SpOctA, a SpConv accelerator that enables high-speed and energy-efficient point cloud processing.
+SpOctA parallelizes the map search by utilizing algorithm-architecture co-optimization based on octree encoding, thereby achieving 8.8-21.2x search speedup.
+It also attenuates the heavy computational workload by exploiting inherent sparsity of each voxel, which eliminates computation redundancy and saves 44.4-79.1% processing latency.
+To optimize on-chip memory management, a SpConv-oriented non-uniform caching strategy is introduced to reduce external memory access energy by 57.6% on average.
+Implemented on a 40nm technology and extensively evaluated on representative benchmarks, SpOctA rivals the state-of-the-art SpConv accelerators by 1.1-6.9x speedup with 1.5-3.1x energy efficiency improvement.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.